 Ever been in a restaurant that serves fresh bread, and you eat it all and ask for more?
-When your belly starts pooching out, do you unbutton your pants?
-When your food comes, are you still hungry enough to eat it all, and do you control yourself, even though you really really want to lick the plate?
+When your belly starts pooching out, do you unbutton your pants, and when your food comes, are you still hungry enough to eat it all, and do you really really want to lick the plate?
 Do you unzip your pants all the way down and then feel in the mood for a little something sweet?
 When your dessert comes, do you hold your fork up to stab any hand that comes in for a sample before you eat every crumb all by yourself?
-Do you say, multiple times, “I’m stuffed” then, if there’s any bread left, do you reach for it saying, “I really shouldn’t eat this, but?”
-After you ask the waiter for more butter, do you finish off every piece of bread, even if it’s several slices?
+Do you say, multiple times, “I’m stuffed” then, if there’s any bread left, reach for it saying, “I really shouldn’t eat this, but…” After you ask the waiter for more butter, do you finish off every piece of bread, even if it’s several slices?

 Then you’re just like me.
 I curse myself on the drive home.
 “You big fat cow,” I scold, “you eat like a pig!”
 Well you know what?
 I was right!

 Most big commercial ranchers want their animals to get fat in a hurry, so they feed them spaghetti, corn chips, cakes, cookies, pizza, dinner rolls, crackers, dressing, cereal, popcorn, bagels, and muffins.
 Well, not exactly in those forms, but with those main ingredients – corn and other cheap grains that quickly fatten up their cows and pigs before they’re sent to the grim reaper.